 "If you judge people you have no time to love them."

 The goal of Maarifa is to reach every young person living with HIV who is not presently receiving adequate psychosocial support.
-It is our belief that if this gap is filled and adolescents and youth can engage in living positively, that the spread of HIV among this generation and generations to come can be greatly reduced.
+It is our belief that if this gap is filled and adolescents can engage in living positively, that the spread of HIV among this generation and generations to come can be greatly reduced.

 We believe we can achieve this together when we:

 Bring psychosocial support to adolescents living with HIV/AIDS (ALHIV) who are not already receiving support.

 Empower communities to embrace ALHIV and value them in society.

 Provide a safe place for ALHIV within their community where they can express themselves and discuss the obstacles they face.

 Provide ALHIV with the tools to construct an armor of positive living.

 Influence the decline of new HIV infections through the positive living of the ALHIV.

 Help facilitate local income-generating initiatives that will sustain Maarifa classes.